naturalis/mebioda/doc/week3/w3d5/lecture2.md

 ---------------------------------------------

 - Calculating CWM and CWV with an R script
- - these equations are simple, but cumbersomeacross many sample of null communities -> Use R!
+ - these equations are simple, but cumbersome across many sample of null communities -> Use R!
 - An R script for calculating these across any number of plots of variable sizes is included with this tutorial, called "CWM_CWV.r"

 Calculating trait patterns metric CWM and CWV